Foglia-m/blog/content/posts/Lab4.md

----
++++
-title: "Lab4: VR another step towards complexity"
+title = "Lab4: VR another step towards complexity" date = 2020-11-02T16:32:48+01:00
-date: 2020-11-02T16:32:48+01:00
-draft: false
+draft = false
-description: VR development is way more complex because of the particularity of inputs and cameras, but following tutorials can, as always, help you to get it done quite fast, the question that remains is: did you get any of that? (yes the exact same question you get at the end of a Rick & Morty episode...)
+description = "VR development is way more complex because of the particularity of inputs and cameras, but following tutorials can, as always, help you to get it done quite fast, the question that remains is the following did you get any of that? (yes the exact same question you get at the end of a Rick & Morty episode...)" showFullContent = false
----
++++

 I managed to make things work as this footage shows: